CEV Champions League Volley 2026

 Numia Vero Volley MILANO (ITA) vs. OK Železničar LAJKOVAC (SRB)

-Pool leaders MILANO play the Serbian rookies in a repeat of their matchup from Leg 2 – when last year’s bronze medal winners emerged victorious in three sets.
+Pool leaders MILANO play the Serbian rookies in a repeat of their matchup from Leg 2 – when last year’s bronze medal winners emerged victorious in three sets with Elena Pietrini receiving the MVP award.
 This way, MILANO have a perfect 3-0 win-loss record against Serbian opposition in the #CLVolleyW.
 They recently lost a closely contested affair with Eczacibasi and maximum points from this matchup will be vital if the Italians are to maintain their current first place in the group.

 Eczacibasi Dynavit ISTANBUL (TUR) vs. Olympiacos PIRAEUS (GRE)